Patient education: Poison ivy (Beyond the Basics)

 Steroid creams — Steroid creams may be helpful if they are used during the first few days after symptoms develop.
-Low potency steroid creams, such as 1 percent hydrocortisone (available in the United States without prescription) are not usually helpful.
+Low-potency steroid creams, such as 1% hydrocortisone (available in the United States without prescription) are not usually helpful.
 A stronger prescription formula may be helpful.

 Other treatments — You should not use antihistamine creams or lotions, anesthetic creams containing benzocaine, or antibiotic creams containing neomycin or bacitracin to the skin.
 These creams or ointments could make the rash worse.

 The best way to prevent poison ivy dermatitis is to identify and avoid the plants that cause it.
-These plants can irritate the skin year round, even during the winter months, and can still cause a reaction after the plant dies.
+These plants can irritate the skin year round, even during the winter months, and they can still cause a reaction after dying.

-- After coming in contact with poison ivy, remove any contaminated clothing and gently wash (do not scrub or rub) your skin and under the fingernails with mild soap and water as soon as possible.
+●After coming in contact with poison ivy, remove any contaminated clothing and gently wash (do not scrub or rub) your skin and under your fingernails with mild soap and water as soon as possible.
 Washing within 10 minutes after exposure can reduce the likelihood and severity of symptoms; washing the skin after 10 minutes of exposure typically will not help.

 WHERE TO GET MORE INFORMATION